Nachos (1 piece)

 Portion Control

-Reduce the portion size of nachos to limit the intake of carbohydrates in one sitting.
+Reduce the portion size of nachos to limit the intake of carbohydrates and avoid overwhelming your system with a large spike.

-Incorporate healthy fats such as avocado, nuts, or seeds to help moderate the spike by slowing the absorption of sugars into the bloodstream.
+Add healthy fats such as avocado or a sprinkle of nuts.
+These can help slow down the absorption of glucose into the bloodstream.

 Stay Hydrated

-Engage in light physical activity, like a brisk walk, after eating to help lower blood sugar levels more quickly.
+Engage in light physical activity, such as a brisk walk, after eating to help lower blood sugar levels.
+Physical activity can increase insulin sensitivity and promote glucose uptake by the muscles.

 Find Glucose response for your favourite foods